 Listing your own website

-To participate as an advertiser in the Repixel marketplace, it’s not required to list your website, but doing so is quick & free, and any money you earn as a site owner can easily be transferred to your advertiser balance.
+To participate as an advertiser in the Repixel marketplace, it’s not required to list your website, but doing so is quick & free.

 If your core business model is selling a product, there’s no shame in focusing on that and leveraging the marketplace exclusively as an advertiser.
 But if monetizing your site through other means (i.e. display ads or affiliate links) is part of your business, posting your site to Repixel can be a healthy new revenue stream that won’t cannibalize your existing business or cause you to litter your website with more banners.
 After all, if your advertisers are having success reaching your audience via display ads, there’s a very good chance that they’ll have the same success (if not more?) reaching your audience via large-scale ad networks such as Facebook & Instagram as well.